Tola-Gold/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that adds execute permission to all subdirectories of the current directory
+script that will play the StarWars IV episode in the terminal